 Snack and lunch will be offered everyday at no cost.
 A monthly order form will go home at the beginning of each month with a menu.
 Please send this back ASAP if your child will receive lunch from school.
 If your child happens to forget their snack or lunch they may add on in the morning.
 There is a cost of .25 if your child wants to order milk for a day without a meal.
 You are more than welcome to pack your child his/her own snack and lunch, please be mindful of allergies.

 Ways to contact me

 Your student has the option of being picked up by bus, car, walking, or going to CARES at the end of the day.
 It is extremely important I have a schedule for what your child is supposed to do each day.
 All students will only be dismissed to a person designated by you.
-Please complete the google form attachment as soon as possible so I know how your child will go home on the first day of school.
+Please let me know as soon as possible so I know how your child will go home on the first day of school.

 **You must send a note or call the office of any transportation changes.
 If we do not have notice from you, we have to follow the child's usual routine.**

 It is so important to praise and reward positive behavior.
 I have a couple ways that I do this in my classroom.
-One way is our class fishbowl.
+One way is our class bean bowl.
 This is a way all students can work together as a team.
-When the fishbowl is completely filled, the whole class will get a surprise.
-When it is filled we will, as a class, come up with ideas for our surprise and take a vote to decide what we get/do.
+When the jar hits a goal line the students will earn a reward.

 Another great way I praise good behavior is individually.
 Each student will have a clip on the clip chart.
 They will start on green every day and will have opportunities to move up and down the chart depending on their behavior.
 This gives you the opportunity to see how your child does every day and earn rewards individually.

 Star Of The Week